Tuition and Scholarships

 To learn more about the Loan Fund and find out if you are eligible, please see the website of the Norwegian State Educational Loan Fund.

-Are you enrolled at an institution in Germany?
-Check other funding/ scholarships programmes through the International Office at your home institution or through DAAD
+Are you enrolled at an institution in France?
+Check other funding/ scholarships programmes through the International Office at your home institution or through the Conseil Régional in the French region where you live.

-In Norway there are seven universities, eight specialised university institutions, 24 state university colleges, two national academies of the arts, and 29 private colleges.
+In Norway there are seven universities, six specialised university institutions, 24 state university colleges, two national academies of the arts, and 29 private colleges.
 For more information about each institution, please click here